shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 ### Power Distribution Board

 The frame of your quadcopter probably will have a power distribution board of its own with solder points.
-However, I used a separate [power distribution board](http://www.amazon.in/APM-PX4-Power-Distribution-Board/dp/B010NK8V70/ref=sr_1_2?ie=UTF8&qid=1496164735&sr=8-2&keywords=power+distribution+board) with the B1-type connectors for the ESCs and the battery.
+However, I used a separate [power distribution board](http://www.amazon.in/APM-PX4-Power-Distribution-Board/dp/B010NK8V70/ref=sr_1_2?ie=UTF8&qid=1496164735&sr=8-2&keywords=power+distribution+board) with the T-type connectors for the ESCs and the battery.
+It also has ports for the BECs and corresponding signal wires with a single 5V DC output.

 This went right under the base of the quadcopter.
 It's a bit of tight fit to get all the ESC wires under the base.
 Again, use zip-ties to secure it to the base.